This blog may contain affiliate links. Read our disclosure policy for more info.

-If you’re completely new to surfing, take a class like this two-hour surfing lesson to learn the ropes.
+If you’re completely new to surfing, take a class like this two-hour surfing lesson to learn the ropes for about $50 USD.
 You’ll be taught safety in the water, paddling, and how to stand up and ride the waves.
 Expect to stand up and ride your first wave before the end of the lesson!

 What’s great about this particular lesson is that it includes rash guards and surfboards for the day – so you can keep practicing after the formal instruction is done.
 Beach chairs and umbrellas are also included for the day, so you can relax after riding the waves.

 If you’re an experienced surfer, you can rent a board on the beach or from surf shops in Jaco for around $10 to $15 USD per day.
 The best surfing here is from mid to high tide, and surfing during the week will always be less busy than weekends.

 If you’re totally new to surfing, stick to the south side of Jaco Beach.
 If you have a bit of experience, the middle or north end of the beach has larger waves.
 For experienced surfers, the most famous beach is Playa Hermosa.
 It has huge waves, but it is only for the pros – swimming is banned here because of the big swells and strong currents.

 If you don’t want to surf yourself, watch a local surf competition to see the pros in action.
 Jaco is a popular surfing competition destination with multiple events throughout the year.

 Related Read: Love surfing?
 Check out the best things to do in Nosara Costa Rica.